GenomicsAotearoa/metagenomics_summer_school/docs/resources/4_APPENDIX_ex11_viral_taxonomy_prediction_via_vContact2.md

              -a viral_taxonomy/checkv_combined.faa
     ```

+!!! note "Deprecation warning"

+    When running the above, you might get a warning:

+    `/opt/conda/bin/vcontact2_gene2genome:174: DeprecationWarning: 'U' mode is deprecated`

+    This is okay and will not impact the outcome.

 ## 2. Generate required mapping file for `vContact2`

 Use `vContact2`'s `vcontact2_gene2genome` script to generate the required mapping file from the output of `prodigal`.